General Terms and Conditions

 a.
 Savoy

-If, in the opinion of the School, you do not have the experience for the course you require, are you willing to attend the level most suited to your abilities?
+If, in the School's judgment, you do not have the experience for the course you require, are you willing to attend the level that best suits your abilities?

-Your personal data will be used to support your experience on this website, in particular in this form to respond to your request.
-At this address you can view the full privacy policy: Privacy Policy
+Your personal information will be used to support your experience on this website, specifically in this form to respond to your request.
+You can view the full privacy policy at this address: Privacy Policy

 keyboard_arrow_leftPrevious